 What’s going wrong?

 - Managers aren’t giving regular feedback.
-With a traditional review structure, managers may not take the opportunity to show praise or offer direction in the moment.
+With a traditional review structure, managers may not take the opportunity to show praise or offer direction at the moment.
 By the time they get around to these items at an annual review, they’re likely too far in the past for employees to remember the specifics.
 Similarly, bringing up an issue from eight months ago is even less likely to carry much weight in performance discussions.
 Plus, employees miss out on relevant learning opportunities and several months’ worth of performance improvement.

 - The people providing the feedback don’t actually manage the individual.
 It’s not uncommon for reviews to be given by the HR department or upper management — people who aren’t actually working day-to-day with the reviewee.
 If the person giving feedback doesn’t typically interact with the employee, the feedback is either second-hand or from a skewed perspective.
 Feedback given in this manner is not usually accurate or productive.